-- 1. Ensure visual continuity between floodplain and development landscaping.
+- Ensure visual continuity between floodplain and development landscaping.
 No tall cedar hedges that "fortress" parcels that act as a harsh separation or boundary shall be used. - 2.
 Landscape designs shall focus on landscape-based stormwater infrastructure and permeability including use of permeable paving. - 3.
 Stormwater infrastructure is encouraged within building setbacks. - 4.
-Use similar furnishings and colour code accents as are used in the public realm (see public realm guidelines) to ensure continuity between public and private spaces.
+Use similar furnishings and colour accents as are used in the public realm to ensure continuity between public and private spaces.